Table of Contents

 Step 4: New Employer Issues a New Work Visa and Iqama

 After cancellation, your new employer applies for a new work visa.
-This involves:
+This stage of how to change jobs in saudi arabia involves: This involves:

 - Registering the employment contract in Qiwa.